NDStrahilevitz/Waypoints/README.md

 It was made during my time participating in the FRC and as such was made for use on the roboRIO in mind, however it can be used in any project where this is suitable.

-The library is currently only supplied for use with C/C++ however Java and Python bindings are planned for the future.
+The library is currently only supplied for use with C++ however Java and Python bindings are planned for the future.

 ## Getting Started